Health insurance in Arkansas

 Medicare coverage and enrollment in Arkansas

-Medicare covers people who are age 65 or older, certain people with disabilities, and people with end stage renal disease (ESRD).
-Eligible individuals can enroll in “original” Medicare or Medicare Advantage.
-Under original or “traditional” Medicare, the federal government pays directly for the healthcare service you receive.
+Medicare covers people who are age 65 or older, certain people with disabilities, and people with end-stage renal disease (ESRD).
+Eligible individuals can enroll in Original Medicare or Medicare Advantage.
+Under Original or “Traditional” Medicare, the federal government pays directly for the healthcare service you receive.
 Under Medicare Advantage, you chose from one of several private health plans in your state, and the federal government pays the plan for the healthcare you receive.
-Medicare Advantage plans are required to provide all the services covered under original Medicare, and individual plans may offer optional, additional services – like dental or vision coverage – within the premium you pay.
-You can change Medicare Advantage plans or move between Medicare Advantage and traditional Medicare each year during the open enrollment period.
+Medicare Advantage plans are required to provide all the services covered under original Medicare, and the plans may offer optional, additional services – like dental or vision coverage – within the premium you pay.
+You can change Medicare Advantage plans or move between Medicare Advantage and traditional Medicare each year during the open enrollment period, and there’s also a Medicare Advantage open enrollment period (for people already enrolled in Advantage plans) during the first quarter of each year.
 This article provides a helpful discussion of Medicare options.

 Read more about Medicare in Arkansas, including the state’s Medigap rules and the availability of private Medicare plans, as well as specifics pertaining to Medicare enrollment.